Clinical Trainee (MD) Support

 - Supports 2nd and 3rd years of fellowship only (PGY5 and PGY6).

-- Used for the fellows’ remuneration and benefits (at the level determined appropriate for their particular specialty).
+- Used for the fellows’ remuneration and benefits (at the level determined appropriate for their specialty).

-- Be a pediatrician or a child health specialist.
+- Be a practitioner or scientist who has a focus on maternal or child health

 - Primary research mentor may be from any research discipline